 Special considerations for training older dogs

 As with reward-based training for all age groups of dogs, make sure that all feed premiums count towards your dog’s daily amount of food.
 This is especially important for older dogs as they have slower metabolisms and can be prone to weight gain.
-You want them to stay in tip top shape, which means they are getting proper nutrition.
+You want them to stay in tip-top shape, which means they are getting proper nutrition.
 Depending on the breed size, dogs are considered older at different ages.
 On average, however, an “older” dog is any dog over the age of seven (small breeds become seniors later and large breeds sooner).

 When training older dogs, consider your friend’s specific health needs.
 For example, if your dog has arthritis, try not to overstretch his joints with too much physical labor and be careful not to exercise him on slippery wooden floors.

 Your older dog wants to please you and keep having fun, so they may not want to let you know when they have enough for a session.
 Be careful not to tire them as they may stoically continue to do their best to please you even when ready for some water and a nap!
 Training an older dog requires a lot of focus – and possibly physical exertion – and it can be very strenuous.
 Short but frequent training exercises are far better for him than occasional marathon stays and also more exciting.
-(Want to learn more about caring for older dogs?
-Read this handy guide.)

-As long as you keep track of your dog’s needs and develop a fun, non-strenuous training plan, you will both be having fun in no time – and maybe you just have the best trained dog you know!
+As long as you keep track of your dog’s needs and develop a fun, non-strenuous training plan, you will both be having fun in no time – and maybe you just have the best-trained dog you know!